ifandelse/machina.js/README.md

 ## The machina.Fsm Prototype
 Each instance of an machina FSM has the following methods available via it's prototype:

-* `trigger(eventName, [other args...])` - looks in the `events` object for a matching event name, and then iterates through the subscriber callbacks for that event and invokes each one, passing in any additional args that were passed to `trigger`.
+* `emit(eventName, [other args...])` - looks in the `events` object for a matching event name, and then iterates through the subscriber callbacks for that event and invokes each one, passing in any additional args that were passed to `emit`.
 (NOTE: - this call is currently aliased as `emit` as well.)
 * `handle(msgType, [other args...])` - This is the main way you should be interacting with an FSM instance (assuming no message bus is present).
 It will try to find a matching eventName/msgType under the current state and invoke it, if one exists.
 Otherwise it will look for a catch-all handler, or simply ignore the message and raise the "NoHandler" event.
 * `transition(newState)` - Called when transitioning into a new state.
 * `deferUntilTransition(stateName)` - calling this within a state handler function will queue the handler's arguments to be executed at a later time.
 If you don't provide the `stateName` argument, it will replay the event after the next state transition.
 Providing the `stateName` argument will queue the event until the FSM transitions into that state.